-The State Central Committee may, from time to time, establish and maintain various Constituency Caucuses, whose membership shall be open to any Connecticut Democratic elector, to help recruit and recognize groups of importance to the Party, including but not limited to African Americans, Hispanics, Native Americans, Asian/Pacific Islanders, women, youths, the LGBTQ+ community, and persons with disabilities.
-The Constituency Caucuses are subsumed by the Connecticut Democratic Party, and shall be governed by separate By-Laws, which shall be approved by the State Central Committee.
+The State Central Committee may, from time to time, establish and maintain various Constituency Caucuses, whose membership shall be open to any Connecticut Democratic electorate, to help recruit and recognize groups of importance to the Party, including the Hispanic, Black, Women's, Asian American and Pacific Islander, and Gay, Lesbian, Bisexual and Transgender (GLBT) American Caucuses.
+The Constituency Caucuses are subsumed by the Connecticut Democratic Party, and for all operational, legal and campaign finance purposes are part of the Connecticut Democratic Party.
+Constituency Caucuses shall be governed by separate By-Laws, which shall fully comport with the Connecticut State Democratic Party Rules, and such By-Laws shall be approved by the State Central Committee.
+Whenever there is a conflict between Caucus By-Laws and the Connecticut Democratic State Party Rules, the Connecticut Democratic State Party Rules shall prevail.